+They examined me and wanted to release me, because I was not guilty of any crime deserving death.
 The Jews objected, so I was compelled to make an appeal to Caesar.

 I certainly did not intend to bring any charge against my own people.
 And for this reason, I have asked to see you and talk with you.
 It is because of the hope of Israel that I am bound with this chain.

-And so Paul explained, the purpose of the meeting was for Paul to clarify that his visit to Rome was not because he was guilty.
-In fact, the Romans wanted to release him.
+So Paul explains here that the purpose of the meeting that he wanted to hold was to clarify that his visit to Rome was not because he was quilty.

+[3:48] In fact, the Romans wanted to release him.
 And he wanted to see Caesar, not because he wanted to bring charges against the Jews.
-In fact, it's because Paul was with the Jews that he was arrested.

-You see, it was not a foreign idea that he was proclaiming.
+In fact, it is because Paul was with the Jews that he was arrested.
+It was not a foreign idea that he was proclaiming.
 He was proclaiming the hope of Israel.

-The gospel is the hope of Israel.
-So what is this hope of Israel?
-We'll come back to that point a bit later because Paul's point is not finished here.
+What is this hope of Israel?
+Well, we'll come back to that a bit later, because Paul's point is not finished here.

 It's not complete.
-We will see that later.

-And so in verse 21 to 22, the Jewish leaders replied, the Jewish leaders replied, we have not received any letters from Judea concerning you.

-And none of our people who have come from there has reported or said anything bad about you.
+So we continue reading in verse 21 to 22.
+The Jews replied, we have not received any letters from Judea concerning you, and none of our people who have come from there has reported or said anything bad about you.

 But we want to hear what your views are.
-For we know that people everywhere are talking against this sect, the Christianity.
+For we know that people everywhere are talking against this sect called Christianity.
 Now, it's quite strange that the Jewish leaders in Rome did not hear anything bad about Paul.

-Perhaps the Jerusalem Jews had dropped their attempt at persecuting Paul.
+[5:01] Perhaps the Jerusalem Jews decided to drop their attempt at persecuting Paul.
 We don't know.

-In any case, the Jewish leaders in Rome wanted to hear more from Paul because they had heard things, they had heard bad things about this sect called Christianity.
-And now Paul got an opportunity to talk about the gospel again.
-And so he did in verse 23.
-They arranged to meet Paul on a certain day and came in even larger numbers to the place where he was staying.
-He witnessed to them from morning till evening, explaining about the kingdom of God.
-And from the law of Moses and from the prophets, he tried to persuade them about Jesus.
-So from morning till evening for the whole day, Paul explained to them two things, the kingdom of God and about Jesus.
-Now, these are two central points of the gospel.
-So we'll dig deep into these two points and then we'll combine them with the hope of Israel mentioned previously.
-Because as we end the book of Acts, it's good to remind ourselves what the central points of the gospel are.
+But in any case, the Jewish leaders wanted to hear more from Paul, because even though they had not heard anything bad about Paul per se, they had certainly heard something bad about Christianity.

+And so, now Paul got an opportunity to talk about the gospel again.
+And so, he did.
+In verse 23, they arranged to meet Paul on a certain day, and came in even larger numbers to the place where he was staying.

+He witnessed to them from morning till evening, explaining about the kingdom of God, and from the law of Moses and from the prophets, he tried to persuade them about Jesus.

+From morning till evening, for the whole day, Paul explained to them two things, the kingdom of God and about Jesus.
+These are two central points of the gospel.

+And so, as we end the book of Acts, I think it's a good time for us to remind ourselves of the central points of the gospel.
+And so, we'll dig deep into these two points, the kingdom of God and Jesus, and then we'll combine them with the hope of Israel mentioned previously.

+And together, we will see a big view of the gospel that Paul was trying to explain to the Jews.
+So, first one, the kingdom of God.